Jump to navigation

 Need help understanding meaningful use or technical assistance implementing EHR technology into your practice?

-The Colorado Regional Health Information Organization (CORHIO) is the state-designated entity for all Colorado Medicaid EHR Incentive Program outreach activities.
+The Colorado Regional Health Information Organization (CORHIO) is the state-designated entity for all Health First Colorado EHR Incentive Program outreach activities.

 CORHIO provides a wide range of assistance with program-related questions.

-Visit the COHRIO website for resources and more information, or contact the Medicaid EHR Incentive Program Coordinator at MedicaidEHR@COHRIO.org.
+Visit the CORHIO website for resources and more information, or contact the Health First Colorado EHR Incentive Program Coordinator at MedicaidEHR@CORHIO.org.

-Questions not addressed by these resources or specific questions about the Medicaid EHR Incentive Program’s implementation in Colorado Medicaid can be sent to coHITmedicaid@state.co.us
+Questions not addressed by these resources or specific questions about the Health First Colorado EHR Incentive Program’s implementation in Health First Colorado can be sent to coHITmedicaid@state.co.us

-Targeted Medicaid Rate Increases were approved by the General Assembly for the 2015-2016 fiscal year to mitigate rate inequities, improve access to care, and improve health outcomes.
+Targeted Health First Colorado (Colorado's Medicaid Program) Rate Increases were approved by the General Assembly for the 2015-2016 fiscal year to mitigate rate inequities, improve access to care, and improve health outcomes.
 Approved Across-the-Board increases, if applicable, may also apply to provider rates.
 Below are links to the Fact Sheet and Frequently Asked Questions for both types of rate increases.